LibCompanion/Companion/README.md

 cmake -DCMAKE_TOOLCHAIN_FILE=UWPToolchain.cmake
 ```
 If you prefer the cmake-gui instead, make sure to add the parameter ```CMAKE_TOOLCHAIN_FILE``` to the configuration before pressing *Configure*.
 Select FILEPATH as the parameter type and choose the file ```UWPToolchain.cmake``` as the parameter value.

-# Getting Started

-An usage example for an 2D Object detection setup is implemented under Main folder.
-For more Information go to this [Getting Started](https://nepitwin.github.io/libCompanion/gettingstarted/) Guide.

 ## License